WAA

 Finance needs

-The NDC Costing and Cost-Benefit analysis estimated that a total investment of US$490,590,000 dollars through 2025 will be needed to achieve Liberia’s NDC mitigation and adaptation targets.
+For NDC 2.0: The NDC Costing and Cost-Benefit analysis estimated that a total investment of US$490,590,000 dollars through 2025 will be needed to achieve Liberia’s NDC mitigation and adaptation targets.
 Of this amount, US$400,645,000 dollars will be required to achieve Liberia’s mitigation targets, whilst US$89,945,000 dollars will be required to achieve its adaptation targets.
 To achieve the conditional portion of its NDC target, Liberia intends to mobilize approximately US$460,000,000 dollars from the private sector, bilateral and multilateral sources and all other sources, mechanisms, and instruments.

 Access the NDC